 Any interest forms received after the date expressed above will be considered for the 2020 new member training course.

 When the Applicant Coordinator receives the submitted information, you will be contacted in order to answer any questions that you may have about the team and our application process.

 Some answers to questions that you may have can also be found on our Frequently Asked Questions page.

 Every five years LCSAR has their re-accreditation evaluation by the Mountain Rescue Association (MRA).
 During those years we do not have new member training.
 However, we still collect information from those who are interested in joining LCSAR even though we are not going to have a new member training for that year.
-We are re-accrediting in 2014 so there is no new member training for 2014.
-Our next re-accreditation is in 2019.
+We are re-accrediting in 2019 so there is no new member training for 2019.

 Our process for accepting new members is as follow: